hamza2006-2/pizza-sales-dashboard-excel-sql/Data/README.md

-# Data
+# 📂 Data

+## Overview
 This folder contains the datasets used in the Pizza Sales Dashboard project.

-Contents:
+## Files
-- Raw Pizza Sales Dataset
+- Raw Pizza Sales Dataset (.xlsx)
-- Cleaned Dataset (if available)
+- Cleaned Pizza Sales Dataset (.xlsx)

-Purpose:
+## Purpose
-The data was cleaned and prepared before performing SQL analysis and building the Excel dashboard.
+The datasets were cleaned, validated, and prepared for SQL analysis and dashboard development.

+## Process
+- Data Cleaning
+- Data Validation
+- Data Formatting
+- Preparing Analysis-Ready Dataset